JoshDoody/joshdoody.github.io/_posts/2019-10-11-site-reliability-engineer-salary-negotiation.md

 For example, if you chose salary, you might also add equity, sign-on bonuses, and vacation time.

-The idea is that the company will respond to your counter offer and they likely won’t say “yes”—instead, they’ll hopefully give you *some* of what you asked for, but won’t get all the way there.
+The company will respond to your counter offer and they likely won’t say “yes”—instead, they’ll hopefully give you *some* of what you asked for, but won’t get all the way there.
 That’s your chance to either ask them for more of your primary focus or to see if you can improve the other dimensions of the offer.

 Before I describe this process, here’s an article that will help you visualize what you’re doing here: [Salary negotiation script example](https://fearlesssalarynegotiation.com/salary-negotiation-script-example/)

+#### <a name="script-plan" class="below-nav">Plan for each increment in your negotiation window

 Now that you’ve countered, you’ve narrowed the universe of possibilities to a pretty tight range of values.
 For example—following the link above—if they offered you $50,000 salary and you countered at $56,000, then they will most likely respond somewhere in that range.